2D Data Objects

 a scalar: the object is initialized with this constant value.

-If an initializer is not present, the volume is initialized to zero.
+If no initializer is given, the projection data object is initialized to all zeros.

 link